 The following diagram illustrates such an approach for a small set of predetermined categories.

 Mapping detected labels to categories works well when you are confident you can anticipate the specific image labels associated with each category—in other words, your set of words defining various predetermined categories is likely to contain a high percentage of returned labels.
 For example, if images often have some combination of "dog," "cat," or "bird" detected as labels, it's easy to define a predetermined category for "animals" by defining your category using these exact labels.
 When a wide range of labels is returned for images, it is increasingly difficult to determine how to map these labels to specific categories.
 In the previous example, if "horse" is detected as a label, but not "dog," "cat," or "bird," the image isn't classified correctly because "horse" isn't part of the word set defining the "animals" category.

 Another limitation is that detected image labels might relate to multiple categories, further complicating the process of matching the image to the highest-scoring category.
 For example, if multiple categories share similar fixed label-to-category mappings, they each receive the same contribution toward their category confidence scores for these image labels.
 When it's important to place images into unique categories, it's necessary to find unique label mappings for each category to increase differentiation between category scores.
 However, it can be challenging to identify unique labels for exact matching.

 Using word vectors to find the most appropriate category

-Depending on the variety of detected labels returned by the Vision API, it can be difficult to create fixed mappings between labels and categories.
+Depending on the variety of detected labels returned by the Cloud Vision, it can be difficult to create fixed mappings between labels and categories.
 In this case, you can use another approach that measures conceptual similarities between labels rather than directly comparing label values.